Wake-up-Freeman/OLD-ODISEO/docs/learn/protocol.md

 ### Rewards

-The Terra protocol incentivizes validators and delegators with staking rewards.
+The Daodiseo protocol incentivizes validators and delegators with staking rewards.
 Staking rewards come from two sources: gas and swap fees.

 - [Gas](./fees.md#gas): Compute fees added on to each transaction to avoid spamming.
 Validators set minimum gas prices and reject transactions that have implied gas prices below this threshold.

-- **Swap fees**: The fee for swapping Terra stablecoin denominations is called a [Tobin tax](fees.md#tobin-tax).
-Exchanges between Terra and Luna are subject to a [spread fee](fees.md#spread-fee).
+- **Swap fees**: The fee for swapping Daodiseo stablecoin denominations is called a [Tobin tax](fees.md#tobin-tax).
+Exchanges between Daodiseo and Luna are subject to a [spread fee](fees.md#spread-fee).
 Swap fees are directed to the Oracle reward pool, where they are distributed over a period of two years to validators who faithfully report correct Oracle prices.

 For more information on fees, visit the [fee page](fees.md).